Bismarck Nursing Excellence

 Sanford Health is dedicated to the work of health and healing, and we continually work to transform the health care experience and provide access to world-class health care close to home.

-• Sanford Bismarck Medical Center is a 248-bed tertiary medical center providing comprehensive, multi-specialty care for patients in central and western North Dakota.
+• Sanford Bismarck Medical Center is licensed for 278 beds and is a tertiary medical center providing comprehensive, multi-specialty care for patients in central and western North Dakota.
 Sanford Bismarck employs more than 3,600 people including 260 physicians and advanced practice providers.

 • Sanford Health Bismarck consists of a hospital, a level II adult trauma center, seven primary care clinics, four multi-specialty clinics, three walk-in clinics, three occupational health clinics, a home health agency, three kidney dialysis centers, three long-term care facilities, one independent living center, and a college of nursing.